 The contents of your bullet points are searchable, so it’s a great place to include product details that you couldn’t fit into your title.
 Make sure they are also some of the best reasons to buy your product to increase the odds of the customer making a purchase right away.

 Your description is where your writing skills should come to life.
-Amazon suggests writing vividly to engage the customer’s imagination and replace the experience of coming face-to-face with the product in a store.
+Amazon suggests creating high-quality descriptions that explain the product's features and applications.
 Since the description is searchable and you don’t need to repeat anything you’ve used elsewhere, you can also include additional keywords here.

 If you have keywords that are tough to fit into your title, description, etc., enter them in the search term / style keyword / subject keyword fields.
 Since, again, you don’t have to use any term more than once, you can leave these blank if you’ve already entered every keyword you can think of in one of the other fields.